Valenwr/python-web-scraping-demo/README.md

 3. **Review the scraped data**:

    After the script finishes execution, the scraped movie data will be exported to a CSV file named `movies.csv`.

+33 Example Data
+For your convenience, an example CSV file (example_movies.csv) containing information about 453 movies is provided in the repository.
+You can use this file to see the expected format of the scraped data and to test your data analysis workflows.

 ## Disclaimer